Andre-Gilbert/llms-using-rag-for-docs/README.md

 ## Get Started

+Please make sure you use 3.9 < Python version < 3.12.
 To install the packages run:

 ```
 pip install -r requirements.txt